arklumpus/VectSharp/Readme.md

 [**VectSharp.Markdown**](https://github.com/arklumpus/VectSharp/tree/master/VectSharp.Markdown) can be used to transform Markdown documents into VectSharp objects, that can then be exported e.g. as PDF or SVG files, or displayed in an Avalonia `Canvas`. **VectSharp.MarkdownCanvas** uses VectSharp.Markdown to render Markdown documents in Avalonia applications (an example of this is in the [MarkdownViewerDemo project](https://github.com/arklumpus/VectSharp/tree/master/MarkdownViewerDemo)).

 VectSharp is written using .NET Core, and is available for Mac, Windows and Linux.
-Since version 1.9.0, it is released under an LGPLv3 license.
+Since version 2.0.0, it is released under an LGPLv3 license.
 It includes 14 standard fonts, originally released under an ASL-2.0 license.

 Since version 2.0.0, VectSharp.Raster is released under an AGPLv3 license.

 **VectSharp.MuPDFUtils**, also released under an AGPLv3 license, contains some utility functions that use [MuPDFCore](https://github.com/arklumpus/MuPDFCore) to make it possible to include in VectSharp graphics images in various formats.

+**VectSharp.Fonts.Nimbus** is a package released under a GPLv3 license, which contains the standard fonts that were used in VectSharp before version 2.0.0.
+Since these fonts are released under a GPL license, they had to be replaced when the VectSharp license changed to LGPL.
+See the [Font libraries](section) below for information on how to re-enable these fonts.

 ## Installing VectSharp
 To include VectSharp in your project, you will need one of the output layer NuGet packages: [VectSharp.PDF](https://www.nuget.org/packages/VectSharp.PDF/), [VectSharp.Canvas](https://www.nuget.org/packages/VectSharp.Canvas/), [VectSharp.Raster](https://www.nuget.org/packages/VectSharp.Raster/), or [VectSharp.SVG](https://www.nuget.org/packages/VectSharp.SVG/).
 You will need [VectSharp.ThreeD](https://www.nuget.org/packages/VectSharp.ThreeD/) to work with 3D graphics.
-You may want the [VectSharp.MuPDFUtils](https://www.nuget.org/packages/VectSharp.MuPDFUtils/) package if you wish to manipulate raster images.
+You may want the [VectSharp.MuPDFUtils](https://www.nuget.org/packages/VectSharp.MuPDFUtils/) package if you wish to manipulate raster images, and the [VectSharp.Fonts.Nimbus](https://www.nuget.org/packages/VectSharp.Fonts.Nimbus/) if you want to restore the GPL-licensed fonts used in previous versions of the library.

 ## Usage
 You can find the full documentation for the VectSharp library at the [documentation website](https://arklumpus.github.io/VectSharp).
 A [PDF reference manual](https://arklumpus.github.io/VectSharp/VectSharp.pdf) is also available.